 But then comes the first day of largest internet advertising company deployment on your site.
 You went ahead and took down Adsense because, hey, you are heading to Richville.
-You go to your site, but you don’t see the ad showing up.
+You go to your site, but you do not see the ad showing up.
 So you message Jeff.

-Ad Blockers Kill Blog Revenue
+Ad Blockers Kill Revenue

 Ad blockers are the death nail unless Facebook or Google do something about them, which doesn’t look promising on either front.
 As ad blocker use grows on smartphones and laptops, ad revenue on the web continues to sink.

 Well, don’t go filling out that Sunglass Hut job application just yet, there is still hope left.
 In fact, getting away from ads is going to be the best darn thing you ever did do.

 While you were a slave to RPM with the ad networks, now you are in a position to absorb super high affiliate payouts.
 This means you will need only a few sales (maybe even just one, depending on the offer) to make significant money.
-It also means lower traffic days won’t harm you like they when your site only displayed ads.
+It also means lower traffic days will not harm you like they when your site only displayed ads.

 The End Of Ad Enslavement from Online Ad Services

 Once ads are gone, or severely limited, your website’s speed is going to accelerate.
 A faster site means more traffic from both Google search and Facebook.

-I always encourage website owners who predominately use ads to put their site in Google Pagespeed and mark down the results.
+I always encourage website owners who predominately use ads to put their site on Google Pagespeed and mark down the results.
 Next, turn the ads all off and clear the cache.
 Perform the test again.
 You will likely be astounded by the severe difference in website load time.

-Start Collecting Emails Immediately
+Start Collecting Emails From Your Blog Immediately

 Remember when people thought the email business was dead?
 Well, they were wrong.
 Google’s GMAIL changed the game by creating intelligently built filing systems, such as PROMOTIONS and UPDATES.

 People enjoy getting offers that are relevant to their likes.
 And guess what?
 If they are reading your Pizza Review website, they probably like to receive pizza offers.
-So collect their email by email capture software such Mailchimp and AWeber.
-Both make this process super easy.
+So collect their email by email capture software such as MailChimp and AWeber.

-If you want to increase your email collection conversions, give an eBook away.
+If you want the best email marketing strategy, give an eBook away.
 Don’t have time to write an eBook?
 Search for places that will sell you the rights to their ready to go ebooks.

 People who sign up for emails on your website will recognize your brand as a place they enjoy hearing from.
 Your suggestions (affiliate offers) will be well-received.

 “Collecting emails changed our entire business structure.
-We used to have an adsense ad at the top of our site, but as soon as we swapped it out for an email collection box, we began going down a much more profitable revenue stream,” Jesse Carlson, who promotes his best survival knives list using emails he’s collected from Facebook shares, told SEO Expert Brad.
+We used to have an Adsense ad at the top of our site.
+But as soon as we swapped it out for email marketing, we began going down a much more profitable revenue stream,” Jesse Carlson, who promotes his best survival knives list using emails he’s collected from Facebook shares, told SEO Expert Brad.

 Create Product Reviews

-Sticking with the pizza website theme, you might look for pizza cookbook offers or even more expansive recipe offers (think Italian food).
+Sticking with the pizza website theme, you might look for pizza cookbook offers or even more expensive recipe offers (think Italian food).
 Create content that reviews that particular offer.

 Remember, the consumer trust your brand.
 And without ads popping up all over the page, they trust you even more.
 You now have the power of influence and can steer consumers towards offers that you approve of.